skprog/badwatch/README.md

 Using library HID at version 1.0 in folder: C:\Program Files (x86)\Arduino\hardware\arduino\avr\libraries\HID Using library RTClib at version 2.0.3 in folder: C:\Users\Admin\Documents\Arduino\libraries\RTClib

+spi  , hid , wire go into the install directory\arduino\hardware\arduino\avr\libraries\

+keyboard and TFT go into install directory\arduino\libraries\

+the rest can be manually installed into the documents instal directory \Documents\Arduino\libraries